Ferencvárosi TC–Újpest FC rivalry: 1990-2001: Chasing glory again

 In August 1994, Ferencváros suffered their first home loss of the season, after Újpest defeated them 0-3, with goals from Belvon and Bukovits.

-In 1995, Ferencváros won the league, after finishing 7 points above Újpest, and retained their title in the following season.
+In 1995, Ferencváros won the league, finishing seven points above Újpest, and retained their title in the following season.

-In 1997 Újpest finished runners-up, while Ferencváros achieved a bronze-medal finish.
-Despite achieving a lower league finish, FTC beat Újpest twice that season, 3–1 at home, and 1–2 away, with a 90' minute winner from Ferenc Horváth, in May 1997.
+In 1997, Újpest finished runners up, while Ferencváros achieved the bronze medal.
+Despite achieving a lower league finish, FTC beat Újpest twice that season, 3–1 at home, and 1–2 away, with a 90 minute winner from Ferenc Horváth, in May 1997.

-In 1998, Újpest won the 1st Division, under the guidance of Péter Várhidi, while Ferencváros finished 2nd place, 6 points behind the purple and whites.
+In 1998, Újpest won the first Division, under the guidance of Péter Várhidi, while Ferencváros finished second place, six points behind Újpest.
 The sides played two violent encounters over the season.

-In November 1997 Ferencváros recorded another victory at Megyeri Road, with yet another late goal (a penalty) from Péter Lipcsei.
+In November 1997, Ferencváros recorded another victory at Megyeri Road, with yet another late penalty goal from Péter Lipcsei.

-In May 1998 Ferencváros hosted Újpest in front of a packed Üllő Út, in a game which ended 1-1, and featured 4 players being sent off.
+In May 1998, Ferencváros hosted Újpest in front of a packed Üllő Út, in a game which ended 1-1, and featured 4 players being sent off.
 This has been Újpest's last national championship, as they have been unable to reclaim it ever since.

-In September 1998 Újpest defeated FTC 2–1 with goals from Tamási and Herczeg at Megyeri Road, for the first time in 5 years.
-In April Ferencváros sought revenge, winning 1–0 at Üllői Út, with Dragóner's goal.
-Ferencváros finished runners-up, 1 point above 3rd placed Újpest at the end of the 1998/99 season.
+In September 1998, Újpest defeated FTC 2–1, with goals from Tamási and Herczeg at Megyeri Road, for the first time in five years.
+In April, Ferencváros sought revenge, winning 1–0 at Üllői Út, with Dragóner's goal.
+Ferencváros finished runners up, one point above the third placed Újpest at the end of the 1998/99 season.